DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 ## Setup

-Generally, for each task you need computer vision for (gates, buoys, etc.), you would train a separate object detection model for each one.
+Generally, you would train a separate object detection model for each task you need computer vision for (gates, buoys, etc.).
 You can then load them as follows:

 * Create object detection models and save them as .pth files (see [here](https://github.com/DukeRobotics/documentation/tree/master/cv/training))
 * Place these models in the `/models` folder